nrkno/dotnetskolen/README_EN.md

 **Step 6 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-5---unit-tests-for-the-domain-model) [⬇ Next step](#step-7---implement-contract-types)

-To document what operations and responses our API offers, we will create an API contract.
+To document which operations and responses our API offers, we will create an API contract.
 In NRK TV and NRK Radio, we define API contracts using OpenAPI (<https://www.openapis.org/>).

 #### Operations

-To limit the scope of our API, we should have only one operation in it:
+To limit the scope of our API, we are only going to have one operation in it:

 - Retrieve EPG on a given date